jreisstudio/stopflyingblindgame/README.md

 * Give a context to the group.
 It can be a real or fake context, depending on the purpose you are playing for.
   * if you are playing just for a teaching purpose invest time in preparing a good context as in an RPG game!  if not,  do a good research job beforehand to support people in understanding the real-world scenario.

-* Ask  the group(s) to based on what they discussed on the knowledge setup, to draw in the flight Level board a first model that could  the Flight Level model for the given context.
-Give them 10 minutes to do it.
+* Ask  the group(s)  to draw in a flip chart or A3 sheet, the 3 Flight Levels and a first draft of the model they guess could fit the given context.
 * Distribute the cards and ask  the participants to read them and select 2 that they think have some relation to the model they drew.
 The card can be a tip or trap they must be aware of.
 * Each participant must read the card to the others and place it  in the Flight Levels Board in the exact level it is showing. (the level is indicated in the card on the right at the top) .
 * After the last participant show the card , the group have 5 minutes to discuss and refactoring the model based on the tips and traps  they have on the table.